Sandeep-S-K/palava_reproducibility_analysis_repo/splatter/.ipynb_checkpoints/README-checkpoint.md

 ## installation
-- Clone this locally and install using devtools in a conda environment
+- Clone this locally and install using devtools

 ## Citing Splatter